Momotaro Jeans

 The brand ethos is "Made by Hand Without Compromise," which includes the use of Zimbabwean cotton, known for its durability, quality, and unique denim fading characteristics.
 Momotaro Jeans come with a lifetime warranty.

-Momotaro Jeans operates six stores in Japan (Aoyama, Kōenji, Kojima Ajino, Osaka, Okayama and Kyoto).
+Momotaro Jeans currently operates six stores in Japan (Aoyama, Kōenji, Kojima Ajino, Osaka, Okayama and Kyoto), as well as a global online storefront.
 Its parent company is Japan Blue.